jima80525/pyres/README.rst

 Licenses
 ========

 The code which makes up this Python project template is licensed under the MIT/X11 license.
 Feel free to use it in your free software/open-source or proprietary projects.

-The template also uses a number of other pieces of software, whose licenses are listed here for convenience.
-It is your responsibility to ensure that these licenses are up-to-date for the version of each tool you are using.

 +------------------------+----------------------------------+
 |Project                 |License                           |